-It appears from Figure 2 that 13 hypotheses are accepted (all $p \le 0.017$) and only one hypothesis is rejected, namely H4c (p > 0.05), which we will comment on in the following section.
-In general, the findings clearly indicate the relevance of including WOM and emotions in the TRA model and to separate both components into a positive and a negative dimension.
-It is also indicated that emotions serve as a relevant and important mediator for both WOM and social norm.
+It appears from Figure 2 that 13 hypotheses are accepted (all $p \le 0.017$ ) and only one hypothesis is rejected, namely H4c (p > 0.05).
+In general, the findings clearly indicate the relevance of including WOM and emotions in the TRA model, and to separate both components in a positive as well as a negative dimension.
+It is also indicated that emotions functions as a relevant and important mediator for both WOM and social norm.